GitSkilled/About-GitSkilled/curriculum.md

 - [**Inclusive Open Source**](#) ( COMING SOON ) – Learn how to create and contribute to open-source projects that are welcoming and inclusive.

 ## Collaborate with Us to Empower Socially Conscious Developers
-Are you passionate about creating or sharing content to support the next generation of socially conscious developers?
-Visit our Partners Page or connect with our team to get involved and make an impact!
+Are you passionate about creating or sharing content to support the next generation of developers?
+Visit our [Partners](https://github.com/All-In-Open-Source-Project/About-All-In/blob/main/partners.md) page or [connect with our team[() to get involved and make an impact!